hupkit/hupkit/docs/usage.md

 place it in your 'development.example.com' hub configuration and run `hubkit self-diagnose` to test if everything is working.

-Whenever you use hubkit in a git repository it will automatically detect the correct hub configuration by remote "upstream".
+Whenever you use hubkit in a Git repository it will automatically detect the correct hub configuration by remote "upstream".

 ## Commands

 Run `hubkit help` for a full list of all available commands and options.

 **Note:** All commands except `help`, `repo-create` and `self-diagnose` require you are in a Git repository, and have Git remote `upstream` existing and pointing to the GitHub head repository (from which all work is coordinated, not your fork).

 For the `repo-create` command you may need to provide which hub configuration you want to use.
-By default 'github.com' is used, use `--host=development.example.com` for Enterprise example shown above.
+By default 'github.com' is used, use `--host=development.example.com` for the Enterprise example shown above.

-Commands are in lowercase.
+Command names and options are in lowercase.

 ### branch-alias

 Set/get the "master" branch-alias.
-Omit alias argument to get the current alias.
+Omit the `alias` argument to get the current alias.

-To set a branch-alias for the "master" use
+To set a branch-alias for the "master" use:

 ```bash
 $ hubkit branch-alias 1.0
 ```

-To get the branch-alias for the "master" use the command without any arguments.
+To get the branch-alias for "master" use the command without any arguments:

 ```bash
 $ hubkit branch-alias